Ten Brilliant Positive Parenting Tips

 If you’re like most parents, you want your child to succeed in school, to be productive, to be responsible and independent, to be polite, to have meaningful connections with you and others, to be kind and compassionate, and to live a happy, healthy, and satisfying life.

 But how much time do you devote to achieving those objectives?

 If you’re like most parents, you probably spend the majority of your time just getting by.
 In their book The Whole-Brain Child, writers Siegel and Bryson emphasize that that:

 instead of helping your child thrive, you spend most of time just trying to survive!

-To avoid allowing survival mode to take over your life, take a step back the next time you’re furious or upset.
-Consider the consequences of your or your child’s rage and irritation.
+To avoid allowing survival mode to take over your life, take a step back the next time you’re angry or upset.
+Consider the consequences of your or your childrens anger and irritation.
 Instead, look for ways to convert every unpleasant event into a teaching moment for him.
 Even the most spectacular outbursts can be transformed into priceless brain-sculpting opportunities.

 These will not only help you maintain a healthy perspective, but they will also help you achieve one of your key parenting goals: developing a positive relationship with your child.

 Use Parenting Resources